Copado-Bootcamp/BootcampExamples/sample_Apex_with_PMD_Violations/README.md

 This folder includes 1 Apex Class and the 5 Apex test Classes that, as a collection, are intended to provide coverage for the 1 Apex Class

+All 6 Apex Classes were generated via interaction with CopadoAI, including iterative refinements of the business requirements and acceptance criteria

 However, the 6 Apex Classes in this folder were intentionally generated with several common PMD Static Code Analysis Violations, for the purpose of Hands-on Training.

 Files are stored in this Repository as lines of code only - these files are not stored here in Salesforce Metadata Format nor Salesforce Source Format Git structure.